Here's Tom Brady's résumé from when he didn't think he'd make it in the NFL

-Before he was one of the best quarterbacks of all time, Tom Brady was a borderline NFL Draft prospect who had just graduated from the University of Michigan.
+Before he was one of the best quarterbacks of all time, Tom Brady was an NFL draft prospect who had just graduated from the University of Michigan.

-He didn’t know if he’d make it in the NFL in the spring of 2000, so he made a professional résumé in case he had to enter the corporate world.
+He didn’t know in the spring of 2000 if he’d make it in the NFL, so he made a professional résumé in case he had to enter the corporate world.

 Brady posted the old résumé on Facebook.
-It shows that he interned for Merrill Lynch as an “assistant to the senior sales broker” and worked at Michigan’s golf course while he was in college.
+It shows that he interned for Merrill Lynch as an assistant to a senior sales broker and worked at Michigan’s golf course while he was in college.

 “Found my old resume!
 Really thought I was going to need this after the 5th round,” Brady wrote on Facebook.